Daniel (Dan) Johnston

 - Exposure therapy

-“SoundFields: A Mixed Reality Spatial Audio Game for Children with Autism Spectrum Disorder” – Daniel Johnston, Hauke Egermann and Gavin Kearney
+“SoundFields: A Virtual Reality Game Designed to Address Auditory Hypersensitivity in Individuals with Autism Spectrum Disorder” – Daniel Johnston, Hauke Egermann and Gavin Kearney